First Input Delay: Meaning And How To Make An Optimization

 First Input Delay (FID) is significant because it affects how users interact with websites and web applications.
 Here are some major arguments in favor of the importance of FID:

-• Search Engine Optimization (SEO): FID is also vital in search engine rankings.
-Search engines like Google consider website performance metrics, including FID, as part of their ranking algorithms.
+Search Engine Optimization (SEO): Search engines like Google consider website performance metrics, including FID, as part of their ranking algorithms.
 Websites with better FID are more likely to rank much higher in search results, resulting in increased visibility, organic traffic, and potential business opportunities.

-• Mobile experience: With the growing prevalence of mobile devices, FID becomes even more critical.
-Mobile users often encounter network limitations, slower processing power, and varying device capabilities.
+Mobile experience: Mobile users often encounter network limitations, slower processing power, and varying device capabilities.
 Optimizing FID ensures a smooth and responsive mobile experience, catering to the needs and expectations of mobile users.

 What is a good First Input Delay (FID) score?